 Types of pay packages

-All traveling medical professional pay packages start with the bill rate, which is the hourly rate that the staffing agency charges the facility.
+Regardless of if you're a travel nurse or allied health traveler, all traveling healthcare professional pay packages start with the bill rate, which is the hourly rate that a staffing agency charges the facility.
 Bill rates vary depending on the facility and contract type and can also change depending on the market.
 Bill rates can be high when the demand for travelers is high.

 Flex pay packages give you the opportunity to mix and match your pay package components, like non-taxable stipends (healthcare and retirement), and reimbursements for licenses.
 The benefit of flex pay is that you can lower your hourly taxable base rate and increase your non-taxable earnings by adding on benefits.
 This is also called “wage re-characterization.”